Korean Airlines Removes 16-Year-Old From Plane, Leaves Him Stranded In Seoul Without His Family

 “We only fly Delta because they have been so accommodating with my son’s allergies.
 But the connecting flight was new, so we were nervous.”

 As it turns out, she was right to have concerns about Korean Airlines being so willing to accommodate her sons.
-She says that the boys were basically told that there would be peanuts served on their flight to Manila, and tough luck.
+She says that the boys were basically told that there would be peanuts served on their flight to Manila and tough luck.
 She even says that Korean Airlines staff physically nudged and pulled her sons to keep them off of the plane.

 The airline’s infamous ‘nut rage’ scandal was one of a string of embarrassing incidents leading up to the shareholder vote https://t.co/BywRgCglG0